top of page

 Wall Street-backed firms with less-than journalistic mores are aiming at commoditizing not just larger publications, but even niche outdoor blogs.
 A fraught future could be nigh for the entire world of outdoor written content.

 Lou Dawson, the first person to descend all of Colorado’s fourteen-thousand foot peaks on skis, is a consummate storyteller and supporter of alpinism.
 His seminal book Wild Snow, published in 1997, recounts his legendary accomplishment, interspersing history and notes on American alpinism throughout.
 But what may be his most lasting contribution to ski culture – especially backcountry skiing – is his long running blog by the same name.
 While WildSnow.com long has been a go-to for news on the latest touring gear, it has also served as the recorder of the sport’s development and ethos.
-Dawson's blog found a delicate balance in its tone: aspirational as much as it was lofty, gear minutia as much as it was constant treatise on the direction of the sport.
+Dawson's blog found a delicate balance in its tone: aspirational as much as it was lofty; gear minutia intertwined with constant treatise on the direction of the sport.
 Wildsnow.com framed the zeitgeist of backcountry skiing.

 The blog’s content mostly stayed the course after Dawson sold his site in 2019 to Doug Stenclik, owner of Cripple Creek Backcountry, an eminent player in the online ski touring retail space.
-Stenclik took over the site with the wish to continue Dawson’s legacy while also driving business to his shop, and Dawson would remain firmly in place, continuing to set the tone of the blog.
+With one eye toward driving sales to his shop and another to continuing Dawson's legacy, Stenclik took over the site.
+Dawson remained a mainstay, continuing as featured writer and tone-setter of the blog.

 But in late 2022, as Dawson’s voice became less prominent on WildSnow.com, Steclik sold the blog to AllGear Digital, a collection of click-for-commission review sites mixed with other outdoor content previously known as Loa Digital Media.
-With a $40 million financing from New York City-based capital firm Bardin Hill Investment Partners, AllGear Digital swiftly took over not just affiliate-link review sites, but niche outdoor blogs as well.
+With a $40 million financing from New York City-based capital firm Bardin Hill Investment Partners, AllGear Digital swiftly took over affiliate-link review sites like GearJunkie and Switchback Travel.
+And also niche outdoor blogs like WildSnow.

 Thus WildSnow.com’s storied arc as a foundational and independent pilar of outdoor written content had been subsumed under a corporate banner with Wall Street funding.
 It was a shocking sign that even the small, independent blogs in the outdoor culture – long the arbiters of a uniquely genuine ethos – could be subject to takeover and commoditization.